8 Extending the Linear Model

 Now, what would happen if we replaced a few of our observations with extreme scores?

 With 1000 observations, we see that having just 10 relatively extreme scores is enough to change the regression line, even if just a little.
-But that little bit can mean a huge difference for predictions or just the conclusions we come to.
+But that little bit can mean a huge difference for predictions and the conclusions we come to.

-There are a few approaches we could take here, with common approaches being dropping those observations or Windsorizing them.
-Throwing away data because you don’t like the way it behaves is nearing on statistical abuse, and Windsorization is just replacing those extreme values with numbers that you like a little bit better.
-Let’s not do that!
+There are a few approaches we could take here, with common approaches being dropping those observations, winsorizing them, or doing some transformation.
+Throwing away data because you don’t like the way it behaves is almost statistical abuse, and winsorization is just replacing those extreme values with numbers that you like a little bit better.
+Transformations done independently of the model rarely work for this purpose either.
+So let’s try something else!

 A better answer to this challenge might be to try a median-based approach instead.
 This is where a model like quantile regression becomes handy.
 Formally, the objective function for the model can be expressed as: